0xTowel/PwnSkeleton/README.md

   * [Pwntools Full 3 Compat by Arusekk](https://github.com/Arusekk/pwntools/tree/full-3-compat)

 ## Installing Pwntools Full 3 Compat
 As listed in the requirements, you will need [Pwntools Full 3 Compat by Arusekk](https://github.com/Arusekk/pwntools/tree/full-3-compat) for Python3 support.
-The following instructions will install this forked branch for the current user:
+The following commands will install this forked branch for the current user:

 ```
 $ git clone -b "full-3-compat" https://github.com/Arusekk/pwntools.git